 Supporting You on Your Path

-Elmhurst College’s Niebuhr Center supports and guides students, faculty, and staff to find and follow their unique paths and professions toward serving society and social justice, in the spirit of the Niebuhr legacy.
+Elmhurst University’s Niebuhr Center supports and guides students, faculty, and staff to find and follow their unique paths and professions toward serving society and social justice, in the spirit of the Niebuhr legacy.

 Social justice refers to the rights and/or obligations that weave communities together, and in this way addresses systemic injustice.